Recombinant Proteins

 PC4 And SFRS1 Interacting Protein 1 Human Recombinant

-Recombinant Human PSIP1 produced in SF9 is a glycosylated, polypeptide chain having a calculated molecular mass of 71 kDa.
+Recombinant Human PSIP1, expressed in SF9 insect cells, is a glycosylated polypeptide chain with a calculated molecular mass of 71 kDa.
+It is engineered with a 10xHis tag at the N-terminus to facilitate purification, which is achieved through proprietary chromatographic techniques.

 Shipped with Ice Packs